Use the letters below to find the word or phrase you are looking for:

 center Capitalize only if part of the proper name.
 Lowercase on second reference.

-chairman, chairwoman, chairperson, chair Preferred style is title before the name.
+chairman, chairwoman, chairperson, chair Preferred style is title in lowercase following name.
+Capitalize the initial letter before a name if part of a formal title.

 Charlie Cardinal Ball State’s mascot.
 On second reference, Charlie is acceptable.